vertica/vertica-kubernetes/DEVELOPER.md

   Normal  ClusterRestartSucceeded  28s    verticadb-operator  Successfully called 'admintools -t start_db' and it took 8.8401312s
 ```

-## Retrieving Logs with vertica.log
+## Retrieve logs with vertica.log

-You might need to inspect the contents of the vertica.log to diagnose a problem with the Vertica server.
-There are a few ways this can be done:
+You might need to inspect the contents of the `vertica.log` to diagnose a problem with the Vertica server.
+There are a few ways that you can inspect this file:

 - Drop into the container and navigate to the directory where is is stored.
 The exact location depends on your CR.
 You can refer to the [Vertica documentation](https://www.vertica.com/docs/11.0.x/HTML/Content/Authoring/AdministratorsGuide/Monitoring/Vertica/MonitoringLogFiles.htm) to find the location.

-- Deploy a sidecar to capture the vertica.log and print it to stdout.
-If this sidecar is enabled you can use `kubectl logs` to inspect it.
-This sidecar can be used by adding the following into your CR:
+- Deploy a sidecar to capture the contents of `vertica.log` and print it to STDOUT.
+If you use the sidecar logger, you can inspect the file with `kubectl logs`.

+  To use a sidecar logger in your CR, add the following into your CR:

   ```shell
   spec: